#1 Yaowarat (Chinatown) – The Bangkok Street Food Markets

 #2 Charoen Krungand/Bangrak

-A walk down the entirety of Charoen Krung Road is bound to end with a full stomach, the smell of stir fried garlic, fragrant noodles, steamed dumplings, roasted duck, and freshly sliced fruit (during season), permeates and saturates the air with a cloud of marvelous Thai street food.
+A walk down the entirety of Charoen Krung Road is bound to end with a full stomach, the smell of stir-fried garlic, fragrant noodles, steamed dumplings, roasted duck, and freshly sliced fruit (during the season), permeates and saturates the air with a cloud of marvelous Thai street food.

-Right at Saphan Taksin BTS station you’ll find a decent boat noodle restaurant, and just a little ways up the road, opposite the mall, is the famous Prachak duck restaurant.
+Right at Saphan Taksin BTS station, you’ll find a decent boat noodle restaurant, and just a little way up the road, opposite the mall, is the famous Prachak duck restaurant.
 Also for vegetarian, just around the corner, check out Tien Sin.

 Address: 4-6 Soi Saladang, Silom Road

 How to get there: It’s easiest to take the BTS Skytrain to Saphan Taksin station and then just walk around the area.
 Alternatively, you can get there by taxi.

 Open hours: 10 a.m. – 10 p.m.
 Closed on Sundays